gopinathboyanapally/roman-numeral-converter/README.md

 - Sometimes you'll need to verify that your local docker instance of the app builds, and works as expected.
 We have some convienent scripts for you.
 Run `npm run dockerize` to build and spin up a running docker image.

 - To run the docker image that is built just run `npm run docker-run`.

+- To stop the docker image, just run `npm run docker-stop`.